lbarry9/42/README.md

 - English tutoring
 - teaching coding workshops for kids with Magic Makers from 09/2023
 - taking Arabic classes (cours d'adultes, Mairie de Paris) from 09/2023
-- helping subtitle my friend's adventure documentary (FR -> EN)
+- helping subtitle my friend's adventure documentary (FR -> EN) in autumn

 Book Club:
 - (forever dipping in and out of) _Invisible Women_ by Caroline Criado-Perez